US avg: $150-$220/month

 Step-by-Step Example

-Determine current energy costs
+Document current annual energy costs by category

 Real-World Use Cases